Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Higher-Dimensional Automata

-Since isomorphisms in $\lSLO$ are unique, they are in $\FCube$ as well and we can use the same skeleton as we did for $\lSLO$ only with the morphisms of $\FCube$.
+Since isomorphisms in $\lSLO$ are unique, they are in $\FCube$ as well and we can use the same skeleton as for $\lSLO$ only with the morphisms of $\FCube$.
 We denote this small skeleton by $\Cube$.